 Inner West Council area

-In the Inner West Council area, Health Care and Social Assistance is the most productive industry, generating $781 million in 2018/19.
+In the Inner West Council area, Professional, Scientific and Technical Services is the most productive industry, generating $864 million in 2019/20.

 Value added by industry is an indicator of business productivity in Inner West Council.
 It shows how productive each industry sector is at increasing the value of its inputs.
 It is a more refined measure of the productivity of an industry sector than output (total gross revenue), as some industries have high levels of output but require large amounts of input expenditure to achieve that.